nguyenhphilip/my-dg/content/private/personal/On Love and Commitment.md

 Relationships are often portrayed as movie moments and tacky polaroid shots hanging from the walls of a New York City flat.
 Yet as anyone who has loved and been loved can attest, these snapshots capture only the surface.
-What's tucked away in the subtext is the work, the cycles rupture and repair, the boring and ordinary and rapturous messiness involved in building an intimate existence with another.
+What's tucked away in the subtitles is the work, the cycles rupture and repair, the boring and ordinary messiness involved in building an intimate existence with another.

 How C and I met really was like something out of a movie.
 We joked about it a lot and are still amazed by how it happened.
 So it surprised me when I started feeling ambivalent toward the affection she was giving me.
 Something about my reaction felt familiar, but I didn't know why.

-This led to doubts about the relationship, and I nearly ended it.
+This led to doubts about the relationship, and continues to do so.

-It didn't make sense, but I couldn't let the doubts go.

-I tried to let the thoughts go, but I couldn't.
-They grew and consumed every waking hour as the week progressed.
-I felt trapped and alone and wanted to run away,

-I was confused and hurting because I loved her deeply, but there was a [[you are not your thoughts|familiar taste to my disturbing thoughts]].
+I was confused and hurting because I loved her deeply, but there was a familiar taste to my disturbing thoughts.
 For a week I couldn't let them go, they consumed my every waking hour and , which nearly led to a premature breakup.

 (from changing my the theme and appearance of my blog instead of writing more content and taking the substance more seriously; dropping otu of grad school; past relationships; projects that began as exciting but soon quit thereafter once they got hard or boring)